philipptrenz/conex.io/README.md

 ## Get started

-The API uses `jsonlist2` and the longpoll mode `websocket` from the FHEM module `FHEMWEB` to connect to your FHEM installation.
+The application uses `jsonlist2` and the longpoll mode `websocket` from the FHEM module `FHEMWEB` to connect to your FHEM installation.
 Therefor define a new FHEMWEB device, set attributes `longpoll` to `websocket` and `csrfToken` to `none` (current workaround).

 * Install Java 8, Maven and git